CODESOLE/git-starter-rust/README.md

 # Testing locally

-The `cargo run` script is expected to operate on the `.git` folder inside the current working directory.
+The `cargo run` command is expected to operate on the `.git` folder inside the current working directory.
 If you're running this inside the root of this repository, you might end up accidentally damaging repository's `.git` folder.